userexperior-technologies/integration-guide/docs/ios.md

 And that's it!

-The UserExperior.framework is automagically added as a target dependency, linked framework and embedded framework in a copy files build phase which is all you need to build on the simulator and a device.
+The UserExperior.framework is automatically added as a target dependency, linked framework and embedded framework in a copy files build phase which is all you need to build on the simulator and a device.